G-Research/ParquetSharp.DataFrame/CONTRIBUTING.md

 ## I Have a Question

-> If you want to ask a question, we assume that you have read the available [Documentation]().
+> If you want to ask a question, we assume that you have read the available [README.md](README.md).

 Before you ask a question, it is best to search for existing [Issues](/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
 It is also advisable to search the internet for answers first.